gavro081/izberi_izboren/tools/README.md

 ### Scrapers

+- `abstract.py` - scrapes the FINKI website for short descriptions for each subject
 - `elective.py` - scrapes the FINKI website for all elective subjects per program and writes the results to `data/elective.json`.
 - `mandatory.py` - scrapes the FINKI site for all mandatory subjects per program and writes the results to `data/mandatory.json`.